Madison GardnerPosted March 19, 2026

 Compliance isn’t just a buzzword; it’s essential for protecting your practice from audits and penalties.
 A trustworthy coding partner is always current on the latest regulations from payers like Medicare and Medicaid, as well as private insurers.
 They should have a strong quality assurance process to ensure every claim is accurate and follows all coding guidelines.
 Ask potential partners about their compliance program and how they stay on top of changing rules.
 A commitment to quality also means they’ll ensure a smooth transition when you start working with them, minimizing any disruption to your daily operations and cash flow.

-Clear Communication and Ongoing Support
+Do They Offer Clear Communication and Support?

 A good partnership is built on clear and consistent communication.
 You shouldn’t have to chase down answers about your claims or financial performance.
 Look for a service that provides a dedicated account manager or a single point of contact for your practice.
 This person should be your go-to for any questions and provide you with regular, easy-to-understand reports.
 Ongoing support means they are invested in your success and are available to help you solve problems as they arise.
 A partner who is responsive, transparent, and easy to work with will feel like a true part of your team.